rdnajac/.vim/README.md

 ycm included as a git submodule.

-If you have not cloned the repo:
+If you have not yet cloned the repo:

 ```sh
 git clone --recurse-submodules git@github.com:rdnajac/.vim.git ~/.vim